"...and I will tell you who you are."

 Or, the first boy or girl you had a genuine, knee shaking crush on.
 The day your eyes scanned the playground to discover that suddenly, not all kids of the opposite gender were "disgusting."
 That instead, there was one who caught and held your attention, though for reasons you couldn't possibly begin to explain.
 That boy with the smattering of freckles across his nose, the perfect sprinkling of constellation across his face.
 His hair a shaggy mess of curls that seemed newly appealing.
 The girl with a slight gap between her two front teeth, her smile causing your insides to tickle ever so slightly whenever she looked your way.
 The way she always wore the same necklace and carried a different book in her hand, making her seem mysterious and worldly to your young mind as you watched from afar.
 What did the necklace mean to her?
 Had she read every book in the universe?

-And then comes the big first love.
-This is the game changer.
-The one that breaks you open inside and shakes you up entirely.
+And then comes the first love.
 This is the love that changes the trajectory of your emotional life forever.
 After having a relationship with this person, you will never be the same again.
 They induce growth inside of you that you hadn't known possible prior to this relationship.
-They caused feelings to stir inside of you which you hadn't known existed until you felt them.
+Causing feelings to stir inside which you hadn't known existed until you felt them.

-Now, the loves that come after this one are equally as important.
-These are the loves that continue to shape you.
-The ones that continue the molding of which the first love started.
-The ones that, hopefully you chose more mindfully than the first (which was all lust, passion, inexperience and youthful impulsiveness.
-But oh, wasn't it wonderful?).
-These are the loves that will continue to induce further growth within you, which the first love hopefully set in motion.
+Now, that's not to say that the loves that come before this one aren't equally as important.
+They are.
+Each love shapes you.
+Each love will continue to induce further relevant growth within.
 Each love is important.
 Each love is different.
-All loves deserve to be remembered, both for the lessons they offered, for the mistakes we made and learned from, and finally, just for the romance and joy we experienced with that person.
+All of which deserve to be remembered, both for the lessons they offered, for the mistakes we made and learned from, and finally, just for the romance and joy we experienced with that person.
 These are all some of the most awe inspiring and beautiful aspects of life.

 And what about the friendships that surprise you and go deeper than you ever fathomed?
 These are usually the ones you least expected.
 They may even be people that at first, you wrote off or assumed they were not your type.
 But the friends with whom you grow especially close, the ones to whom you feel comfortable revealing your soul, the ones who you can trust and the ones with whom you can laugh hysterically with and talk to for hours, these are deep loves.
 And they are just as life changing and important as the big romantic loves.
 The only difference is minus the romance.
 Romance aside, the other emotions and weight of these relationships are the same.